mauricioklein/mauricioklein.github.io/_posts/2016-08-07-what-the-hell-are-promises.md

 }
 {% endhighlight %}

+Notice that our argument list has reduced from 3 to 1 element, because we don't need provide callbacks for this method anymore.

-So, now, we don't have to bother about callbacks, just handle the promise resolution:
+Now, let's handle the promise resolution:

 {% highlight javascript %}
 timeConsumingOperation(1)